CodeX-Academy-Official/badges/engineering/auth/auth3.md

 Differentiate between 2 party systems vs 3 party systems (2-legged/3-legged oauth)

-* Differentiate between authentication and authorization

-* Describe the difference between authentication and authorization
 * List the different types of security flows an application can implement
-* Compare/Contrast OAuth and OpenID Connect
-* Understand what elements OpenID Connect adds to the OAuth 2.0 scene

-Authorization
 * Describe the 3 steps of the OAuth flow.
 * Describe the components/systems involved in the OAuth flow.
 * List the alternatives to OAuth 2.0.